-- (i) Corresponds to the nominal amount at 31 December 2019. - (ii) Interest on this loan is based on Euribor with a zero floor, plus a 5.5% spread. - (iii) Negotiable European commercial paper (NEUCP) is short-term financing generally with a maturity of less than 12 months. - (iv) Of which €11 million concerning Cdiscount (31 December 2018: €12 million concerning Cdiscount and €75 million concerning Franprix-Leader Price). - (v) Most of GPA and Éxito's variable-rate loans pay interest at rates based on the CDI and IBR, respectively. - (vi) Of which fixed-rate loans amounting to nil at 31 December 2019 (31 December 2018: €8 million). - (vii) Overdrafts are mostly in France. - (viii) The amount reported for accrued interest is for all borrowings including bonds.
+- Corresponds to the nominal amount at 31 December 2019. - Interest on this loan is based on Euribor with a zero floor, plus a 5.5% spread. (ii) - Negotiable European commercial paper (NEUCP) is short-term financing generally with a maturity of less than 12 months. - Of which €11 million concerning Cdiscount (31 December 2018: €12 million concerning Cdiscount and €75 million concerning Franprix-Leader Price). - Most of GPA and Exito's variable-rate loans pay interest at rates based on the CDI and IBR, respectively. - Of which fixed-rate loans amounting to nil at 31 December 2019 (31 December 2018: €8 million). - Overdrafts are mostly in France. - The amount reported for accrued interest is for all borrowings including bonds.
 At 31 December 2019, accrued interest primarily concerned Casino for €136 million and GPA for €61 million (31 December 2018: Casino, Guichard-Perrachon for €159 million and GPA for €19 million).